wechaty/getting-started/README.md

 This repository should work out-of-the-box, and is the best start point for Wechaty beginners.

+## REQUIREMENTS

+1. Node.js v10 or above
+2. Build Tools for your Platform

 ## GETTING STARTED

 ### 0. Install Node.js